yeohhq/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​ <br />
 * Note: Deleting a patient will also delete all Appointments that contains the deleted patient. <br />
 </div>

-Format: `p-delete INDEX`

-Examples:
-* `p-delete 1` deletes the 1st patient in Archangel and also deletes all of his/her appointment.

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/UserGuide/p-delete_1.png" width="95%" /> <br />